Get started by searching below:

 What Is Emotional Elder Abuse?

-Emotional abuse may be one of the most common forms of elder mistreatment.
-Nearly 1 out of every 3 nursing home staff members admitted to psychologically abusing residents, according to a 2020 study from the World Health Organization (WHO).
+Sadly, emotional abuse may be one of the most common forms of elder mistreatment.
+Nearly 1 out of every 3 nursing home staff members admitted to psychologically abusing residents, according to the World Health Organization (WHO).

 67%